-- Identify and implement attrition reducing best practices.
-These will not only lower costs, they’ll also bump up revenues.
+- Identify and implement attrition-reducing best practices.
+These will not only lower costs, but they’ll also bump up revenues.

 Given this information is it any wonder that more and more managers are carefully scrutinizing the impact of attrition on an organization’s business outcomes.